-Talk to your doctor or pharmacist before taking <Product name> :
+Talk to your doctor or pharmacist before taking <Product name> if you:

-- if you, or someone in your family have or have had any heart problems, for example heart rhythm problems, weakening of the heart muscle or inflammation of the heart or if you are taking any medicines that may have an impact on the way your heart beats. - if you have low blood pressure. - if you have had a stroke, especially if you are elderly. - if you have problems with your liver. - if you have ever had a fit (seizure). - if you have diabetes or have a risk of getting diabetes.
-If you do, your doctor may check your blood sugar levels while you are taking <Product name>.

-if-you know that you have had low levels of white blood cells in the past (which may or may not have been caused by other medicines).

-- if you are an elderly person with dementia (loss of brain function).
-If you are, <Product name> should not be taken because the group of medicines that <Product name> belongs to may increase the risk of stroke, or in some cases the risk of death, in elderly people with dementia. - if you or someone else in your family has a history of blood clots, as medicines like these have been associated with formation of blood clots.

-- if you have or have had a condition where you stop breathing for short periods during your normal nightly sleep (called "sleep apnoea") and are taking medicines that slow down the normal activity of the brain ("depressants"). - if you have or have had a condition where you can't completely empty your bladder (urinary retention), have an enlarged prostate, a blockage in your intestines, or increased pressure inside your eye.
-These conditions are sometimes caused by medicines (called "anti-cholinergics") that affect the way nerve cells function in order to treat certain medical conditions. - if you have a history of alcohol or drug abuse. - if you have or have had a condition where you stop breathing for short periods if you have or have had a condition where you stop breathing for short periods during your normal nightly sleep (called "sleep apnoea") and are taking medicines that slow down the normal activity of the brain ("depressants"). - if you have or have had a condition where you can't completely empty your bladder (urinary retention), have an enlarged prostate, a blockage in your intestines, or increased pressure inside your eye.
-These conditions are sometimes caused by medicines (called
+- or someone in your family ever had any heart problems, for example heart rhythm problems, weakening of the heart muscle or inflammation of the heart or if you are taking any medicines that may have an impact on the way your heart beats. - have low blood pressure. - have had a stroke, especially if you are elderly. - have liver problems. - have ever had a fit (seizure). - have diabetes or are at risk of developing diabetes, your doctor may check your blood sugar levels while you are taking <Product name>. - had low levels of white blood cells in the past (which may or may not have been caused by other medicines). - are an elderly person with dementia (loss of brain function).
+If you are, <Product name> should not be taken because this type of medicines may increase the risk of stroke, or in some cases the risk of death. - are an elderly person with Parkinson's disease/parkinsonism. - or someone in your family has a history of blood clots, as medicines like these have been associated with blood clot formation. - have ever had a condition where you stop breathing for short periods while asleep (sleep apnoea) and are taking medicines that slow down the normal activity of the brain (depressants). - have ever had a condition where you can't completely empty your bladder (urinary retention), have an enlarged prostate, a blockage in your intestines, or increased pressure inside your eye.
+These conditions are sometimes caused by medicines (anticholinergics) that affect the way nerve cells function in order to treat certain medical conditions. - have a history of alcohol or drug abuse.

-"anti-cholinergics") that affect the way nerve cells function in order to treat certain medical conditions.

-• if you have a history of alcohol or drug abuse.